Minnesota’s regulatory burden ranks middle of the pack among neighbors

 Generally, the quality of childcare is measured by looking at two things (1) structural measures and (2) process measures.
 Structural measures involve easily observable characteristics like child-to-staff ratio, group sizes, teacher education requirements, and program administration.
 Process measures, however, are hard to observe and focus on the quality of interactions between a teacher and kids.

 Licensing bodies usually focus on structural measures to ascertain the level of quality of childcare.
 However, structural measures are not closely associated with quality; process measures are.
 Structural measures are heavily focused on because they are easy to observe and measure.
-But by focusing on these structural measures regulating bodies subject providers to restrictions that limit supply, raise costs, and therefore leads to higher costs of childcare services.
+But by focusing on these structural measures regulating bodies subject providers to restrictions that limit supply, raise costs, and therefore lead to higher costs of childcare services.

 In fact, estimations from the study suggest that loosening some of these restrictions would lead to lower prices in childcare.